A crazy lady wants me to be her baby daddy.

 "Did you just get a weird phone call?" he asked.
 I told him I did, and then asked if he had been pranked too.
 He hesitated, which made me nervous.
 Turns out someone had been calling his landline all afternoon trying to get in touch with me.
-It wasn't until he'd given her my number that he realized he might have made a mistake.
+It wasn't until he'd given her my number that he realised he might have made a mistake.
 The breathy, repetitive diatribes on religious prophecies and butchered pronunciations of our last name apparently creeped him out the more he thought about it.

 Of course, by that time, it was too late.
-I got four calls from her that day, each resulting in a voicemail that sounded like a dying phone-sex operator trying to recite the plotline of her three favorite X-Files episodes.
+I got four calls from her that day, each resulting in a voicemail that sounded like a dying phone-sex operator trying to recite the plotline of her three favourite X-Files episodes.
 Eventually, when I got home, I was able to give everything a thorough listen.
 I learned that God, in fulfillment of a blood covenant revolving around the End Times, had apparently chosen me to father her child.
-It's not the worst pickup line I've ever heard, but the parts about her dying seven times, needing me to come see her, aliens, and us both being "in danger" didn't exactly inspire confidence or comfort.
+It's not the worst pickup line I've ever heard, but the parts about her dying seven times, needing me to come see her, aliens and us both being "in danger" didn't exactly inspire confidence or comfort.

 The video that made my stalker fall in love with me.
 I'm not even in it btw, it was made after I left the band.

 I called my old bandmates to ask them about it, and they responded with silence followed by the type of "holy shit" you only want to encounter after someone unzips your pants.
-Apparently, this same person had been sending "fan mail" through the band’s record label, which included screenshots of the band members from the video, annotated with details of the prophecy she'd begun explaining to me via phone, as well as notarized poems which spoke to the future she saw for her and them.
+Apparently, this same person had been sending "fan mail" through the band’s record label, which included screenshots of the band members from the video, annotated with details of the prophecy she'd begun explaining to me via phone, as well as notarised poems which spoke to the future she saw for her and them.
 And now me, I guessed.

 "We didn't know how seriously to take it," one of them explained.
 They knew now.

-I headed home and dealt with it the only way I know how: I bought a taped-up Louisville Slugger, filled out a police report, went home, checked my closets, drank a beer in the shower, and locked myself in my bedroom.
+I headed home and dealt with it the only way I know how: I bought a taped-up Louisville Slugger, filled out a police report, went home, checked my closets, drank a beer in the shower and locked myself in my bedroom.

-Do you know how long you have to wait for a fat, old, white dude in a robe to tell you that his 8-second analysis of your affidavit has determined that blood covenants + command-type auditory hallucinations = not creepy enough to give you a temporary protection order?
+Do you know how long you have to wait for a fat, old, white dude in a robe to tell you that his eight-second analysis of your affidavit has determined that blood covenants + command-type auditory hallucinations = not creepy enough to give you a temporary protection order?
 Three to four hours if you're lucky, apparently.
 After shooting me down, the judge scheduled a hearing where I had to have a fucking meet-and-greet with my stalker.
 Thanks a lot, asshole.

 Luckily, comic relief seems to be the main function of the court system, as accessed in small doses between receiving threats.
-Circular phone trees with transfer after transfer, people who—despite having computers riddled with databases—cannot find the name of the detective who is working your case or whether you have a restraining order in place, and who explicitly advise you to "wait" it out, thereby implicitly encouraging the following: screaming into a pillow in existential terror; keeping 911 dialed and ready to "send" on your phone; and staring at your front door all night, shirtless, listening to just-audible NPR broadcasts with a steak knife balanced on your knee.
+Circular phone trees with transfer after transfer, people who – despite having computers riddled with databases – cannot find the name of the detective who is working your case or whether you have a restraining order in place and who explicitly advise you to "wait" it out, thereby implicitly encouraging the following: screaming into a pillow in existential terror; keeping 911 dialed and ready to "send" on your phone; and staring at your front door all night, shirtless, listening to just-audible NPR broadcasts with a steak knife balanced on your knee.

 The key players in the plot to destroy me.

 By day three, the messages had started spinning erratic patterns around the central theme of wanting to make a baby with me.
-The vastness of the plot now encompassed Diane Sawyer, Prince Harry, aliens, and her multiple identities, which included characters from movies like Underworld, The Seventh Sign, and, of course, the 1990 John Hughes comedy classic and harbinger of the apocalypse, Home Alone.
+The vastness of the plot now encompassed Diane Sawyer, Prince Harry, aliens and her multiple identities, which included characters from movies like Underworld, The Seventh Sign and, of course, the 1990 John Hughes comedy classic and harbinger of the apocalypse, Home Alone.

 Within a week, screamed obscenities were becoming a regular fixture of the voicemails.
-Threatening references to my presumed adulterous nature gave way to promises that “He” was getting pissed at me for “playing with these whores.”
-I frequently left my phone someplace where the vibrations wouldn’t instantly send my apocrine glands into hyperdrive, and would wonder, when I listened back, what I had been doing while this woman shrieked about all the whores I “could shove up [my] ass,” seemingly laboring under the delusion that I was up to my earlobes in muff.
+Threatening references to my presumed adulterous nature gave way to promises that “He” was getting pissed at me for “playing with these whores”.
+I frequently left my phone someplace where the vibrations wouldn’t instantly send my apocrine glands into hyperdrive, and would wonder, when I listened back, what I had been doing while this woman shrieked about all the whores I “could shove up [my] ass”, seemingly labouring under the delusion that I was up to my earlobes in muff.
 Eating a peanut butter and jelly sandwich in my cubicle?
 Taking a nervous shit?
-Wiggling my pinky around in my ear, grimacing at what came out, smelling it, and looking around to make sure no one was watching before I rubbed it on my sock?
+Wiggling my pinky around in my ear, grimacing at what came out, smelling it and looking around to make sure no one was watching before I rubbed it on my sock?
 I learned a lot about myself this way.